PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Resiliency against Defenses

 \subsection{Perplexity Filter}

-Perplexity is typically low for ordinary prompts but tends to be high for jailbreak prompts, making it useful for detecting such attacks.
+Perplexity is typically low for benign prompts but tends to be high for jailbreak prompts, making it useful for detecting jailbreaking attacks.
 To reduce false negatives and false positives, Alon et al. \cite{alon2023detecting} proposed a classifier based on two features: perplexity and token sequence length.
 Jailbreak prompts are typically lengthy, often including long suffixes or prefixes, whereas many regular prompts with high perplexity are notably short.

-As shown in Table~\ref{tab:nlp1} (appendix), when applying the perplexity filter \cite{alon2023detecting} to \sys, we observe that \sys maintains a high attack success rate, with the ASR drop being less than 10\% in nearly all cases.
-The reason is that the jailbreak prompts generated by \sys maintain semantic coherence with low perplexity.
-This allows them to bypass the perplexity-based detection mechanism by closely mimicking regular, benign prompts, thus evading detection.
+As shown in Table~\ref{tab:nlp1} (appendix), when applying the perplexity filter \cite{alon2023detecting} to \sys, we observe that \sys maintains a high attack success rate.
+The ASR drop of \sys is less than 10\% in nearly all cases.
+The potential reason is that the jailbreak prompts generated by \sys maintain semantic coherence with low perplexity.
+This allows these jailbreak prompts to bypass the perplexity-based detection mechanism by closely mimicking regular, benign prompts, thus evading detection.